Selection of logs of motor boat charter trips in the eastern Med

 We have a good meal, and hear from our host, Zoran, that he had just removed the buoys, in reaction to his neighbour who had started an illegal makeshift restaurant next to his, and was enticing customers moored on Aquarius’ buoys away and to his (still crappy) place.

-We wish Zoran best of luck with his restaurant and feel disturbed that rough unethical people and practices appeared on these idyllic bare islands where business is not easy anyway.
+We wish Zoran best of luck with his restaurant and feel disturbed that rough people have arrived and started unethical practices on these idyllic bare islands where business is not easy anyway.

 "Grazia" moored at restaurant Aquarius’ jetty on Katina, Proversa Mala